How it all started:

 It wasn’t just their fantastic instrumental performance and consistent and strong vocal harmonies that led to the fame of the Lewis Family and distinguished them from other groups at that time.
 The group also included their down-to-earth humor, a gift that came naturally to them, and their onstage professional performances came with clear gospel messages in a unique combination of entertainment, ministry and musical professionalism.

-It was in and around their home state of Georgia that the Lewis Family became immensely popular.
+It was in and around their home state of Georgia that the Lewis Family became immensely popular and they became the inspiration for generations, young people keep asking “how can I get the career like the Lewis Family?”
 Later in 1954, when they started to appear every week on WJBF-TV from Augusta, the group’s contagious musical gifted performances were heard all across the country and they full-time professionals that began to tour all across America at bluegrass festivals and national gospel events.
 For the subsequent nearly 40 years, the talented and hardworking family group appeared every Sunday on television while also keeping up with a highly demanding travel schedule, because there was hardly an invitation they turned down.

 Pauline “Mom” Lewis passed away on February 8, 2003, and patriarch Roy “Pop” Lewis died at age 98 on March 23, 2004.